Department of Cultural Affairs

 - Support the implementation of educational and participatory arts residencies by a spectrum of the City’s most qualified teaching-artists;

-- Provide host organizations with little or no arts programming with opportunities to test or develop new services, and envision the integration of either an artist employee or a new branch of programs into its core service; and
+- Provide host organizations offering little or no arts programming with opportunities to test or develop new services, and envision the integration of either an artist employee or a new branch of programs into its core service;. and,

-- Offer approximately 15 residencies at $12,000 and 15 residences at $6,000 (ideally about two for each of the City’s 15 Council districts) in the disciplines of design/visual arts (including architecture, graphic design and product design such as fashion design), literary arts (poetry or fiction), and the performing arts (including choreography-dance, music and multi-disciplinary/theatre).
+- Offer approximately 15-22 residences at $6,000 (ideally one for each of the city’s 15 Council districts) in additional to 3 pilot residencies in the CARE Services category in the diverse disciplines such as: design/visual arts (including architecture, graphic design and product design such as fashion design), literary arts (poetry or fiction) and performing arts (including choreography-dance, music and multi-disciplinary/theatre),

 - [For a standard AIR residency] are individual artists (or collaborative duos/teams/ensembles under the leadership of a single applicant) whose community-based practices have been largely self-developed and remain primarily self-directed;